 Nominated data protection lead (Tray’s Security & Compliance Officer).

 The GDPR regulates transfer of personal data related to EU residents outside of the EEA to ensure the continued protection of such data outside of the EEA.
 Following the 'Schrems II' Decision which invalidated the Privacy Shield in July 2020, this can be achieved by using the latest Standard Contractual Clauses, which are attached to Tray’s DPA.

-According to the new SCCs, the parties will need to assess, taking into consideration the type of data being processed, the chance of being subject to US interception, and the mitigations that can be put into place to reduce this chance.
+In line with the latest SCCs, parties will need to assess, taking into consideration the type of data being processed, the chance of being subject to US interception, and the mitigations that can be put into place to reduce this chance.
 It is our position that Tray is at a very low risk of being accessed by US intelligence services or of receiving disclosure requests/orders from US authorities.
 We are after-all a middleware platform with limited data storage offerings.
 To mitigate this risk even more, customers can:

 Reduce their data footprint on our platform by minimizing the workflow log retention down from 30 days to 24hrs; and

 Receive full real-time access to audit log data which shows when workflow data is accessed by Tray.
-See here for more details.
+See Streaming logs to external systems for more details.

 Tray's Data Transfer Risk Assessment can be made available on request.